statgen/colocus-ui-vue3/README.md

 A Vue watch is set up to watch the v-sheet that contains the help content.
 When it is populated, the watcher sets up the event listeners for the links, and when it is being torn down, the event listeners are removed.
 This is necessary to prevent memory leaks, and to avoid navigation problems with the Vue router.

 ### Locuszoom view
-(This is interim info, covering only data loading and the compare(scatter) plot.
-Will update after adding LZ plot.)
+This is the most complicated page of the app thus far.
+It consists of five main files, plus references to the filterStore, utils, etc. The main files are:
+- LocusZoomView.vue: This is the top-level page definition linked to by the router.
+It primarily consists of the Vue template definition, plus event handlers.
+- lzPageHelpers.js: This is a composable that contains the meat of the functionality required by the page.
+- LzPlot.vue: This is a wrapper, lightly mofified from the Vue 2 app, that allows creation of the main containers for the compare and region plots.
+- lz-layouts.js: This is a configuration file, more heavily modifed from the Vue 2 app, to provide more flexitilty in creation containers and plots.
+- LDPanel.vue: This ia Vue single-file component, the provides the UI controls for operating the page.

 #### Data loading
 Our common idiom for data loading in this app is to set a flag from the source requesting the data, then watch that flag and load data when it changes.
 That pattern is used in the LZ page as well.
-The onMounted lifecycle hook calls several functions to initiate data loading.
+The onMounted lifecycle hook initiates data loading.

+First we set the filterStore.lzPageTableDataLoaded to false.
+Later, when the data table's loadData is called, this alerts it that the data is needed.

-**loadFilterControls()** flips the value of local variable loadFPControls, which is provided to the AutoComplete control to load the appropriate data from the Pinia store, depending on the type of AutoComplete.
-This is static data such as gene list, not user selections.
+Then we flip the value of local variable, loadFPControls.
+This is provided to controls in the filter panel to alert them to load their static data, such as the gene list, not user selections.

-**loadData()** sets the colocDataReady flag to false, then flips the data flag, loadTableDataFlag, which is watched by the DataTable component.
-When that flag changes, the DataTable calls its loadData() function.
-It in turn loads data for the coloc plot if the user is on the LZ page.
-Either way, it then loads data for the data table.
-The coloc data is stored in the filterStore, and its colocDataReady lag is set to true.
-That flag in turn takes us back to the LZ page, where it is watched, and when true, calls buildCompareLayout(), which assembles the data for the scatter plot and generates it, and likewise with buildRegionLayout().
+Next we set the flag filterStore.colocDataReady to false.
+The data table's loadData function sets that flag to true when the coloc data is ready.
+Then we have several watchers that take appropriate action when the colocalization data is ready:
+- the LDPanel component, which allows to set the correct radio button for the initial LD reference
+- the LocusZoom page, and this is what kicks off loading of the compare and region plots.

+This version of the code programmatically creates the compare container and plot, plus the region container and plots, including the gene panel.
+To accomplish this, we removed the static configuration data from the definitions in lz-layouts.
+Most of it was discarded, but we needed to use two static defintions (gene_selector_menu, and genes_layer_filtered), which we embedded in the LZPLot.vue file.
+We replaced the static definitions of the region plot and the gene panel with a programmatic approach.
+See the functions addRegionPanel() and addGenePanel in LZPLot for details.

+We also refactored almost everything except the template definitions and event handlers out of the main page view (LocusZoomView.vue), and into the composable lzPageHelpers.js.

 #### LZ Plots
-The compare (scatter) plot and the region plot are defined in the template as empty divs:
+Placeholders for the compare plot and the region plot are defined in the template as empty divs:
 ```
 ...
 <div ref="comparePlotRef"></div>